 The current national government has tried to convince Chinese authorities to modify part of the planned metro route to make it underground, although this option is strongly opposed by the Mayor’s Office of Bogota, as it is considered to entail a significant delay in the execution of the works.

-According to forecasts, the first line of the transportation system will enter service in March 2028.
+According to forecasts, the first line of the transportation system will be opened in March 2028.

 China’s growing presence in Latin America, including Colombia, has raised concerns in Washington.
 The United States has expressed worries about China’s economic and political influence in the region and has taken a series of measures in response.